nhs-t10/autoauto-documentation/md/tutorials/basic/conditions-and-multiple-paths.md

 ---
-title: Conditions
+title: Conditions and Multiple Paths
 tags: Tutorial, Basic
-description: A tutorial on conditionals in Autoauto
+description: A tutorial on conditionals in Autoauto, and how to use them to jump between multiple paths
 ---

 ## Adding Conditions to the Challenge